kayex/sammy/README.md

 - Minor keys on the format `Am` will have their suffix changed to "min" (`Am` becomes `Amin`).
 - Keys with a flat key signature will be converted into its corresponding sharp key (`Eb` becomes `D#`).

-Below are a few examples of normalizations sammy performs.
+Below are a few examples of normalizations that sammy performs.

 | Original             | Normalized           |
 | :--------------------| :------------------- |